Riodigital-de/passbolt-docker-compose/README.md

     ```bash
     docker-compose build
     ```
-6. Make sure the DNS records for the domain you want your passbolt instace to be reachable by are setup properly and point to the public IP of the machine hosting the docker-compose stack
+6. Make sure the DNS records for the domain you want your passbolt instance to be reachable by are setup properly and point to the public IP of the machine hosting the docker-compose stack

 7. Start the (nginx-reverse-)proxy container in interactive mode while overriding the default command to bash and mapping port 80 and 443 explicitly:
     ```bash